christianh814/notes/documents/k8s-ingress-helm.md

 EOF
 ```

-# Cert Manager for TLS
+# TLS

+The following sets up `nginx-ingress` with `cert-bot` for getting/updating ssl certs using [letsencrypt](https://letsencrypt.org/).
+Note the following two "gotchas"

+* These steps worked on a cluster installed with [kops on aws](k8s-kops.md)
-**NOTE** This was done with an "internal" cluster with the ingress exported to the internet
+* These steps worked on an "internal" cluster with the "infra" node exposed to the internet on `80` and `443`

+# Install Nginx Ingress

+If you're installing nginx "internall" the [above installation with helm](#ingress-install-with-helm)

+## Cert Manager

 First thing to do, is use `helm` to install it